CatCraftYT/sandbox-manager/docs/run-sandbox.1.md

 # OPTIONS
 **filename**
 The name of the configuration file to run, without the file extension.

+**args**
+Extra arguments to pass to the executable running in the sandbox.
+Use quotation marks around arguments with hyphens.

 **--help -h**
 Show a help message and exit.